decentraland/adr/content/ADR-318-audio-playback-position-reports.md

 ### Renderer behaviour

 - Renderers keep appending an `AudioEvent` on every media state change, as today.
-- While an `AudioSource` is in `MS_PLAYING`, renderers also append a report at least every 15 scene ticks (about twice a second at the reference tick rate), carrying `tick_number`, `current_offset` and `clip_length`.
-This is the same mechanism the Unity explorer uses for `PBVideoEvent` in [`VideoEventsSystem`](https://github.com/decentraland/unity-explorer/blob/fe6974465b0d2e3a70eeb1ba2da3cb87df27e654/Explorer/Assets/DCL/SDKComponents/MediaStream/Systems/VideoEventsSystem.cs#L63), applied to audio sources.
+- Renderers also append a report whenever the clip position has changed since the last report, carrying `tick_number`, `current_offset` and `clip_length`.
+For a playing clip that is every frame; a paused or stopped clip emits nothing until something changes.
+This is exactly the rule the Unity explorer applies to `PBVideoEvent` in [`VideoEventsSystem`](https://github.com/decentraland/unity-explorer/blob/fe6974465b0d2e3a70eeb1ba2da3cb87df27e654/Explorer/Assets/DCL/SDKComponents/MediaStream/Systems/VideoEventsSystem.cs#L52), which writes when the state or the current time differs from the last propagated value; no fixed cadence is involved.
 - Renderers never write `PBAudioSource`.
 That component stays scene-owned, and `current_time` keeps its meaning as a seek command.
 - `tick_number` is the tick, as defined by ADR-148, in which the position was sampled. `current_offset` is the clip position at that same frame, so the pair can be compared with any scene-side clock that is also sampled per tick.
 State-change events written while a clip is attached carry the same fields.
 - For `AudioStream` entities the fields may be omitted when the underlying player exposes no position.
-- `AudioEvent` remains a grow-only value set with a bounded size; periodic reports evict the oldest entries like any other value.
+- `AudioEvent` remains a grow-only value set with a bounded size; position reports evict the oldest entries like any other value.

 ### SDK